 Factors Affecting Life Expectancy

+In general, life expectancy is based on two major factors: genetics and lifestyle choices.
+These include, but are not limited to: gender, access to quality health care, hygine, obesity, diet and nutrition, exercise, and crime rates.
 Overall, you can expect to see the highest life expectancies in the healthiest states.
 Additionally, women tend to live longer than men.
 American men expect to live an average of 76.1 years, while women expect to live an average of 81.1 years, a five-year difference.

 Life Expectancy by State